coder404-creator/SYNTHAX-RE-LEAF/README.md

 - The high cost of agri-tech solutions makes it impossible for small-scale farmers to access smart farming tools.

-💡 Our Solution
+ Our Solution

-Re-Leaf is an affordable IoT-based climate tech solution that empowers farmers to remotely monitor and manage their crop growing activities.
+**Re-Leaf is an affordable IoT-based climate tech solution that empowers farmers to remotely monitor and manage their crop growing activities.**

 The system is always on the lookout for:

-- 🌍 Soil moisture(capacitive soil sensor -long-lasting, less resistant to corrosion)
+-  Soil moisture(capacitive soil sensor -long-lasting, less resistant to corrosion)

-- 🌡️ Temperature & humidity (DHT22 sensor)
+-  Temperature & humidity (DHT22 sensor)

-- 🌫️ Air quality (MQ135 sensor)
+-  Air quality (MQ135 sensor)

 An ESP32 microcontroller powers the whole setup, and it uses the Blynk IoT app to deliver instant alerts to farmers' smartphones.

 Additionally, there is an LCD display with live readings for farmers who do not have a smartphone.

-⚙️ Tech Stack & Features
+ **Tech Stack & Features**

 - ESP32 – Microcontroller that supports Wi-Fi